Embracing the Connection Between Sleep and Gut Health with Dr. Zach Bush

-Another key nutrient you’re looking for to improve your gut matrix is what Dr. Bush refers to as the most overlooked nutrient in both the American scientific community and at the consumer level of understanding.
-“There’s so much discussion and argument around fats and proteins in the nutritional community, but it’s really fiber in the food that allows for a coral reef-like structure to develop in the gut lining where you’re supporting this complex ecosystem of bacteria and fungi alike.”
+Another key nutrient you’re looking for to improve your gut matrix is what Dr. Bush refers to as the most overlooked nutrient in the American scientific community and at the consumer level of understanding.
+“There’s so much discussion and argument around fats and proteins in the nutritional community, but it’s fiber in the food that allows for a coral reef-like structure to develop in the gut lining where you’re supporting this complex ecosystem of bacteria and fungi alike.”

 Organic Produce is Key

 “Lack of sleep has a profound impact on your brain.
-If you don’t get enough sleep your cognitive function is reduced, your ability to learn is impaired, your memories don’t get stored in a way you can access them when you need them, and you have slower reaction times,” explains Dr. Bush.
-The conventional approach of taking prescription sleep aids like Ambien isn’t solving the root cause of the real issue.
+If you don’t get enough sleep, your cognitive function is reduced, your ability to learn is impaired, your memories don’t get stored in a way you can access them when you need them, and you have slower reaction times,” explains Dr. Bush.
+Unfortunately, the conventional approach of taking prescription sleep aids like Ambien isn’t solving the root cause of the real issue.
 Most sleep deficiencies occur because we aren’t providing the right ecosystem for our gut bacteria to thrive. rē•spin your path toward better sleep by consuming more natural fiber, eating organically as much as possible to maximize essential amino acids, and pausing on the probiotic supplements for a more diverse microbiome.